aditya-5/StreetSpots/README.md

 *****************  StreetSpots Team *****************<br />

 Jorge - University of California Merced<br />
-Aditya - University of Manchester<br />
+Aditya - University of Manchester, England, UK<br />
 Javier - University of California Merced<br />

 Copyright © 2021 All Rights Reserved by the Developers.<br />